-As a result of the calculations made in 2021, there is no need to recognize the impairment of certain investments in subsidiaries (2020: 3,389).
-(Note 10 and Note 16)
+In 2023, no need to recognize impairment of investments in subsidiaries was established (2022: none) (Note 15).

-Impairment of investments in subsidiaries
+Impairment of investments in associates and joint ventures

-At each date of the statement of financial position, management assesses whether there is any indication of impairment of its investments in subsidiaries.
-The calculations were made by the management with the assistance of independent licensed appraisers.
+At each balance sheet date, management assesses whether there are indicators of impairment of its investments in associates and joint ventures.
+Calculations are made by management with the assistance of independent licensed appraisers.

-As a result of the calculations made in 2022, there is no need to recognize the impairment of certain investments in subsidiaries (2021: BGN 104 thousand) (Note 15).
+In 2023, no need to recognize impairment of investments in associates and joint ventures was established (2022: none) (Note 16).